Network Classification Based Structural Analysis of Real Networks and their Model-Generated Counterparts: Data and Methodology

-Networks from four different domains are studied in this paper, namely food, social, cheminformatics and brain networks.
-The gathered dataset is balanced, meaning that there is the same number of graphs from each domains ($4 \times 100$ networks).
+Networks from six different domains are studied in this paper, namely food, social, cheminformatics, brain, web, and infrastructural networks.
+The collected networks are also available online~\cite{supplementary}.
+Table~\ref{tableofnetworks} briefly describes the composition of network domains.

-The graphs were gathered one by one from online databases, namely Network Repository \cite{networkrepository}, Index of Complex Networks \cite{icon}, NeuroData's Graph Database \cite{neurodata}, The Koblenz Network Collection \cite{konect} and Interaction Web Database \cite{iwdb}.
+The graphs were gathered one by one from online databases, namely Network Repository~\cite{networkrepository}, Index of Complex Networks~\cite{icon}, NeuroData's Graph Database~\cite{neurodata}, The Koblenz Network Collection~\cite{konect}, Interaction Web Database~\cite{iwdb}, Transportation Networks for Research~\cite{transportnetworks} and Centre for Water Systems \cite{water_dist_networks}.
 After importing the graphs, we removed self-loops and treated them as undirected, unweighted graphs.

-Figure \ref{sizes} shows the distribution of the number of nodes and edges of the networks and Table \ref{tableofnetworks} briefly describes the network domains.
+The left side of Figure~\ref{fig:size_density_avgdeg} shows the range of the number of nodes and edges of the collected networks.
+In Figure~\ref{fig:size_density_avgdeg}, the slope (gradient) of the left scatter plot illustrates the sparseness of real networks, i.e., the number of edges grows rather linearly than quadratically.
+Furthermore, in the center scatter plot the slope is roughly minus one which means that the density decays hyperbolically with the number of nodes, i.e., $density \sim 1/size$.
+Comparing the center and the right figure of Figure~\ref{fig:size_density_avgdeg}, we can clearly observe that the average degree is less size-dependent than the graph density.